 In this Chapter, the project positive impacts and the identified REP's potential negative impacts are elaborated along with their correspondent mitigation measures.
+The impact assessment methodology is described in Annex 3.

 5.1 Positive Impacts

 Potential positive environmental impacts of the routine maintenance activities are associated with enhanced road conditions.
 For instance, improved drainage will 1) decrease blockages and improve surface storm water run-off, 2) improve traffic safety, and 3) control erosion, which in turn reduces the risk of water stagnation which can damage road pavement and is associated with several waterborne diseases and contamination.
 Additionally, the project will improve the safety conditions of the roads through repair of pavements, safety barriers and retaining walls.
 Most importantly, the project will create short-term employment opportunities to local residents and Syrian refugees.
 Considerable additional jobs will also be created in the supply chain industries as well as the engineering and consultancy services.